Health-Informatics-UoN/carrot-transform/work-me.md

     - [x] cleanup the logic between old and new tests
         - it's becoming a case of rewrite the tests
         - ... but ... they're verifying the whole results so that's probably better
+- bug the source.SourceObject needs to block trailing empty columsn
 - for v1
     - [x] change `output-dir` to just `output`
     - [x] remove any/all "create dir" stuff for the parameter